The email said to meet her at a small Caribbean place in the west end. “It’s been years since I’ve been there, but it’s a decent place. Discreet.”

 I’m early.
 The missive indicated 12:30.
 For days I planned the bus route, checking timetables on my phone, planning fifteen minutes’ buffer time in case of delays or missed transfers.
 But the trip moved precisely, each connection clicking into place.
 And I’m here at 12:15.
 Ready.

 What isn’t perfect is the location.
-The pages and pages of newsprint covering the inside of the window is browned and losing its stick, revealing a dark dusty gloom within.
+The pages and pages of newsprint covering the inside of the window are browned and losing their stick, revealing a dark dusty gloom within.
 I don’t bother trying to find dates or read the stories.
 It’s obviously been closed for a long time.

 Until now I hadn’t questioned why she wanted to meet me, what made her finally change her mind after all of these months.
 But being chosen at last was delicious enough.
 Was the best thing that could ever happen.